 Article 6: Conditions of admission as Observer Member of the Association

-“Competent authorities” of which the quality is proven by a file, and situated in a country that is not a Member State of the European Union, or of other public or private corporate bodies, and legally established according to the law and practice in their home country, who are interested in the objectives pursued by the Association and who accept to abide by these statutes of association may be admitted as Observer Members of the Association by decision of the Administrative Board.
+Competent authorities of which the quality is proven by a file, and which do not comply with the definition mentioned in the preamble because they are located in a State which is not covered by the field of application of Directive 2005/36/CE, or other legal persons, of public or private law, legally established according to the law and practice in their home country, who are interested in the goals pursued by the Association and who accept to abide by these Statutes may be admitted as Observer Members of the Association by decision of the General Assembly.

 Article 7: Resignation

-A resigning Member is not eligible for a refund of membership fees, nor shall he have any claim to assets of the Association, nor to any distribution of assets nor to any financial distribution by the Association.
+A resigning Member is not eligible for a refund of membership fees, nor shall he have any claim to assets of the Association, nor to any other distribution of assets nor to any financial distribution by the Association.

 The resigning Members must ensure their membership fees and all other amounts due to the Association are paid up until the end of the calendar year in which they resign.
 The resigning Member is not exempted from agreed obligations.
-By his resignation he loses any mandate in the bodies of the Association.

-Article 8: Expulsion
+Article 8: Exclusion

 No refund of membership fees is offered and the excluded Member shall have no claim to assets of the Association, nor to any distribution of assets nor to any financial distribution by the Association.

 The excluded Member must pay all membership fees and other amounts due to the Association until the moment of its effective exclusion.
-The Member is not exempted from honor obligations agreed to before its exclusion.
-By his exclusion he loses any mandate in the bodies of the Association.
+The Member is not exempted from honouring obligations agreed to before its exclusion.

 Section III: Structure of the Association